MicrosoftDocs/visualstudio-docs/docs/xml-tools/xml-document-properties-properties-window.md

 The XSLT file that is used to transform the document when the **Show XSLT Output** command is used.
 If this field is blank when the **Show XSLT Output** command is used, the editor uses the value provided in the `xml-stylesheet` processing instruction of the document, or it prompts you for the filename.

-When editing an XSLT file, this property can be used to specify that a different style sheet should be used when the **Show XSLT Output** or **Debug XSLT** command is selected.
-For example, you may want to do this when you are editing a style sheet that is included in a parent style sheet.
+When editing an XSLT file, this property can be used to specify that a different style sheet should be used when the **Show XSLT Output** or **Start XSLT Debugging** command is selected.
+For example, you may want to do this when you're editing a style sheet that's included in a parent style sheet.

 ## See also